GMLC-1-4-2/battery_interface/README.md

 ## Battery Interface

-Implemenation of Device Models and their Battery Equivalent Interface
+Implementation of Device Models and their Battery Equivalent Interface

-## Features

-## Background

 ## Workflow